-(4) Mined coal is processed at the Elginskaya Washing Plant.
-The average coal recovery factor is estimated to be 40%.
+(4) Mined coking coal is processed at Elginskaya Washing Plant and Sibir Washing Plant with a weighted average yield of coking coal concentrate of 42% and 56%, respectively.

-The table below sets forth reserves attributable to our Southern Kuzbass mines as of December 31, 2015.
+The table below sets forth reserves attributable to our Southern Kuzbass mines as of December 31, 2016.